jimsynz/cinder/README.md

 Documentation is not yet published to Hexdocs, so you can access the latest version [on my docs site](https://docs.harton.nz/cinder/cinder/Cinder.html).

+## Github Mirror

+This repository is mirrored [on Github](https://github.com/jimsynz/cinder) from it's primary location [on my Forgejo instance](https://harton.dev/cinder/cinder).
+Feel free to raise issues and open PRs on Github.

 ## License